 In an age of information overload, many organizations — libraries, businesses, government agencies, nonprofits and universities — need trained professionals to help them determine what's useful, accurate and relevant.
-St. Catherine's graduate students make real-world career connections, advocate for change, and advance access to information for all.
+Graduate students at St. Catherine University's St. Paul, MN campus make real-world career connections, advocate for change, and advance access to information for all.

-With St. Catherine's MLIS degree, you'll have a wide variety of employment opportunities to look forward to, including:
+With St. Kate's MLIS degree, you'll have a wide variety of employment opportunities to look forward to, including:

 St. Catherine’s 36-credit MLIS degree can be completed in two years of year-round, full-time enrollment.
 Many students choose a part-time plan of study and complete the degree in three years.
 Courses meet on an evening/weekend schedule, and combine online and face-to-face instruction in a hybrid learning format.
 Classes meet on our St. Paul campus.